-Trip to Dubai: First Time in the Middle East
+2012 trip to Dubai: my first time in the Middle East

-In 2012, we were excited about our trip to Dubai: for both of us, it was the first stamp on our passports and our first time in a Middle Eastern country.
+In 2012, we were excited about our trip to Dubai: it was the first stamp on our passports and our first time in a Middle Eastern country for both of us.
 I was determined to deep dive as much as I could in a new culture, fascinated by new customs.

-As I was leaving the airplane, the humid and heavy desert heat hit first, so thick that for a couple of seconds I thought I would never catch my breath.
-It was early August and not the best time to travel to Dubai — to enjoy more pleasant weather people advise you to travel between the first week of December and the end of February.
+As I left the airplane, the humid and heavy desert heat hit first, so thick that I thought I would never catch my breath.
+It was early August and not the best time to travel to Dubai — to enjoy more pleasant weather, people advise you to travel between the first week of December and the end of February.

 The second thing that hit me as I was reaching the airport was, of course, the language, the people, and their clothing.
 But that was pretty much the end of it.

 I failed to plan according to the Ramadan calendar, which means we arrived in Dubai right in the middle of it.
-Eating and drinking outside was prohibited, and that meant restaurants were closed all day.
-The major international fast food chains were open, and we could buy our food to go and eat at our hotel room, which is not exactly the cultural experience I had hoped for.
+Eating and drinking outside was forbidden, and that meant restaurants were closed all day.
+The major international fast-food chains were open, and we could buy our food to go and eat at our hotel room, which is not exactly the cultural experience I had hoped for.

 What we saw

-The first place we explored was the Dubai Mall and Burj Khalifa, in the city center — apart from admiring the architecture and engineering feats from these modern buildings, and some shopping on the side, there is not much more to see.
-Except for the 360 degrees view of Dubai from the top of the Burj Khalifa.
+The first place we explored was the Dubai Mall and Burj Khalifa, in the city center.
+Apart from admiring the architecture and engineering feats from these modern buildings, there’s not much more to see except for the 360 degrees view of Dubai from the top of the Burj Khalifa.